shop-manoa/shop-manoa.github.io/index.md

 - Users can report inappropriate content or users.
 - On each post or user account page, a button for reporting will be displayed.
 - Once you click the button, you are directed to the report form page.
-- What the form asks you?
+- What does the form ask you?
-  - What content or user you felt inappropriate.
+  - What content or user you felt was inappropriate.
   - How do you categorize the content or user? (e.g. spam, scam, harassment, etc.)
 - Once you submit the form, the data is stored into the database to be checked by admin user.